martinschne/masterschool-mini-projects/README.md

 # My Zootopia with API

-This project generates template of animals loaded from Ninjas API
+This program generates a page of cards with animals and their properties loaded from Ninjas API from a HTML template.

 ## Installation

-To install this project, simply clone the repository and install the dependencies in requirements.txt using `pip`
+Clone the repository and install the dependencies in requirements.txt using `pip`

 ## Usage

 To use this project, run the following command - `python animals_web_generator.py`.
-Follow the instruction in terminal.
+Then follow the instructions in terminal window.